RonenNess/ness-engine/README.md

 include:
 all the ness-engine include files. but don't take them from here, they will be included inside the download zip you'll find in builds.

+examples:
+set of example projects using ness-engine. check them out! :)